Electrodynamics of correlated electron systems: Advanced Analysis and Techniques

 \subsection{Extended Drude Model}

 Within the Drude-Lorentz (Sec. \ref{SectionDL} ) model we consider that conduction electrons are quasi-free.
 The scattering rate of the Drude intraband contribution is considered to be characterized by a single frequency independent relaxation time $\tau$.
 It is well known however that various inelastic channels can contribute to relaxation in solids, each with a characteristic frequency dependence.
 For instance, in 3D the fermion-fermion scattering rate is expected to exhibit an $\omega^2$ dependence at low frequency.
-An electron scattering off an Einstein boson (a single spectral mode with a well-defined frequency $\omega_0$) is expected to show an onset in scattering at the boson frequency $\omega_0$ which is the threshold to make a real (as opposed to virtual) excitation.
+An electron scattering off an Einstein boson (a single spectral mode with a well-defined frequency $\omega_0$) is expected to show an onset in increased scattering at the boson frequency $\omega_0$ which is the threshold to make a real (as opposed to virtual) excitation.

+A number of authors have proposed various treatments that can capture these frequency dependences in optical spectra.
+G\"otze and W\"olfle introduced a memory function $ M(\omega)$ approach to capture correlations effects where the optical conductivity could be written in a modified Drude form as

-Allen and Mikkelsen \cite{Allen77a} proposed that one could capture these frequency dependences in optical spectra through an $extended$ $Drude$ $model$ (EDM) where the mass and scattering rate are explicitly frequency dependent.
+Similar ideas around the same time for a frequency dependent scattering rate were introduced by P.B.
+Allen in the context of the electron-phonon problem \cite{Allen71a}.
+J. W. Allen and J. C. Mikkelsen \cite{Allen77a} proposed that one could capture frequency dependent effects experimentally through an $extended$ $Drude$ $model$ (EDM) where the mass and scattering rate are explicitly frequency dependent.
 Inverting the complex conductivity one gets

 where $m_b$ is the band mass.